Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Grooming and Hygiene

-• Bathing only when necessary (over-bathing increases oil production)
+• Bathing only when necessary over-bathing strips natural oils and increases odor production

-Odor Management: Ferrets have natural musky scent from skin glands.
-Minimize odor by:
+Managing Ferret Odor: Ferrets produce a natural musky scent from their skin glands.
+You can minimize this by:

 • Using ferret-safe odor neutralizers